Thinking 'Bout You (Dua Lipa song)

-"Thinking 'Bout You" is a song by English-Albanian singer Dua Lipa from her eponymous debut studio album (2017).
+"Thinking 'Bout You" is a song by English singer Dua Lipa from her eponymous debut studio album (2017).
 Lipa co-wrote the song with Adam Argyle, while production was handled by Stephen "Koz" Kozmeniuk.
 After premiering a demo of it in July 2015, the song was released for digital download and streaming on 6 January 2017, through Dua Lipa Limited as the second promotional single from Dua Lipa.
 It is a stripped-back acoustic R&B and retro-soul ballad driven by an acoustic guitar.
 The lyrics see Lipa attempting to forget about a past romance, confessing to using weed, alcohol and work as emotional stents.

 Several music critics commended the song's showcase of Lipa's versatility as an artist as well as the lyrics.
 Commercially, "Thinking 'Bout You" charted on Ultratip charts in Belgium's Flanders and Wallonia regions, with respective peaks of number 6 and 36.
 In February 2017, the song received a music video directed by Jake Jelicich.
 It is a split screen visual that sees Lipa tossing and turning in a bed and playing with sheer curtains.
 She promoted the song with live performances for NPR, Jimmy Kimmel Live! and the Deutscher Radiopreis.
 A remix of the song by Decco was released for further promotion.